casadoj/EFAS_skill/README.md

 Finally, the **hits, misses, and false alarms** are computed from the comparison between the "observed" and the forecasted events.
 The results are saved as NetCDF file, one for each reporting point.
 Every NetCDF file contains 3 matrixes ($TP$ for true positives or hits, $FN$ for false negatives of misses, $FP$ for false positives or false alarms) of 4 dimensions (_approach_, _probability_, _persistence_, _leadtime_).

+Parameters in the [configuration file](config/config.yml) specifically involved in this step:

+* `probability`: an array of probability values (in the range 0-1) that will be tested.
+* `persistence`: an array of persistence values to be tested.
+Every persistence criterion is a pair of values (`[x, y]`) representing the number of $x$ positive forecast of a window of width $y$.
+For instance, a persistence of `[2, 3]` means that a notification would be sent if 2 out of 3 forecast predict the event.
+* `window` and `centre`: width, and location of the rolling window used to compute hits.
+This rolling window is a buffer applied on the predicted events to account for events predicted with a time shift with respect to the observation.
+The width must be an integer representing the amount of timesteps (12 h each), and the centre is a boolean.
+* `seaonality`: a boolean parameter to set if the analysis should be seasonal or not. _(not working yet)_

+### 3.5 Skill assessment

+This is the notebook in which we analyse the skill of EFAS predictions in the last 2 years and derive ways of changing the notification criteria in order to optimize skill.
+The outcome of this process is a set of plots and a few datasets including the optimized criteria and the table of reporting points including their skill for the optimial criteria.

+In this section we **compute skill** out of the hits, misses and false alarms derived in the previous section.
+Skill is measured in three different ways: $recall$, $precision$ and a combination of those named $f_{score}$.
+The $\beta$ coefficient in the $f_{score}$ is one of the parameters to be set in the configuration file.
+The default values is 1, for which the same importance is given to both $precision$ and $recall$.
+If $precision$ is deemed more importance, $\beta$ should be lower than 1, and the other way around if $recall$ is more important.

+$$recall = \frac{TP}{TP + FN}$$
+$$precision = \frac{TP}{TP + FP}$$
+$$f_{beta} = \frac{(1 + \beta^2) \cdot TP}{(1 + \beta^2) \cdot TP + \beta^2 \cdot FN + FP}$$

+Two plots are generated that show, respectively, the evolution of the hits and the skill regarding persistence, lead time, probability threshold and approach.
+A third plot shows especifically the evolution of skill for the fixed lead time (default 60 h) that will be used in the optimization.

+After exploring the skill, **the criteria are optimized for a fixed lead time and catchment area**.
+A new set of criteria is derived for each approach used to compute total exceedance probability (see Section 3.4).
+With these new sets of criteria maps and lineplots are generated to show the results and improvements compared to the current notification criteria.

+Finally, we analyse the **behaviour of the skill with varying catchment area** (for a fixed lead time) **and varying lead time** (for a fixed catchment area).
+Not only we compare the new optimal criteria against the current, but we rerun a optimization in which we look for the optimal probability threshold for each cathcment/lead time value.
+The objective of this second optimization is only exploratory, to check whether there is ground for improvement in the skill of the system with more complex notification criteria.

+Parameters in the [configuration file](config/config.yml) specifically involved in this step:

+* `current_criteria`: as a benchmark, the current _approach_, _probability_ and _persistence_ criteria should be provided.
+* `leadtime`: minimum leadtime value for which the notification criteria will be optimized.
+By default is 60 h, to keep the current procedure of not sending notifications with less than 2 days in advance.
+* `area`: minimum catchment area for wich the notification criteria will be optimized.
+By default is 2000 km², so that the results of the optimization can be compared with the benchmark.
+* `beta`: the coefficient of the $f_{beta}$ score used as the target metric in the optimization.
+* `kfold`: the number of split samples used in the optimization process.
+If None, the optimization will be done on the training set of stations and validated on the test set.
+If an integer is provided, the optimization will be repeated on $k_{fold}$ equal-size subsamples of the training set, averaged, and then validated on the test set.
+* `train_size`: a value between 0 and 1 that defines the proportion of reporting points to be included in the training sample.
+* `tolerance`: a float number that defines the skill difference required to consider one criteria better than the other.
+If two sets of criteria get a $f_{score}$ closer than this tolerance, the two sets are considered equally-performing; in that case, the set with the smaller difference between $recall$ and $precision$ would be chosen.